Working with JIRA Issues

 Description: This is an optional text field that aids you to enter as much information as you would like about your issue.
-In case of a bug, it is typical to use this field to give in detail information about the steps to reproduce the defect.
+In case of a bug, it is typical to use this field to give in a detailed information about the steps to reproduce the defect.

 “Say, there are two fields – dependent ones- State and City.
-When I choose State from the drop down, it the City field should display the respective cities in the state I chose.
+When I choose State from the drop down, in the City field it should display the respective cities in the state I chose.

 If I raised a bug as “The cities are empty for some states I selected”.
 The description field it the place for me to elaborate on this defect.

 1) Enter the site